josephnhtam/live-streaming-server-net/docs/docs/essentials/serving-hls.md

         return Task.CompletedTask;
     }

-    public Task OnHlsFilesStoringCompleteAsync(IEventContext eventContext, TransmuxingContext context)
+    public Task OnHlsFilesStoringCompleteAsync(IEventContext eventContext, StreamProcessingContext context)
     {
         return Task.CompletedTask;
     }
 }
 ```

-This setup allows the server to receive RTMP streams, transmux them to HLS using FFmpeg, and then upload the HLS files to Azure Blob Storage.
+This setup allows the server to receive RTMP streams, transmux them to HLS formats, and then upload the HLS files to Azure Blob Storage.
 Besides, the HlsStorageEventListener will log information about the stored files for monitoring purposes.

 ### Step 3: Launch Your Live Streaming Server